CodiePP/Hedge-o-Mat/_source/_posts/2016-06-04-black-scholes-merton.md

 This formula was developped independently by Black and Scholes, and by Merton in 1980/81.
-They received the Nobel prize for this "discovery" of such an important formula to prize [options](../instruments/options.html) as financial instruments.
+They received the Nobel prize in 1997 for this "discovery" of such an important formula to prize [options](../instruments/options.html) as financial instruments.

 The formula depends on: